jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 ```

 Then you can build the materialized views to track the downloads per gem, version,
 and day.
-Now, let's build the materialized views to track the downloads per gem,
+Now, let's build the materialized views to track the downloads per gem.

-Interestingly, this hierarchical continuous aggregates are quite a few and I believe it's
+Interestingly, there are quite a few hierarchical continuous aggregates, and I
-a good idea to keep them in a separate migration.
+believe it’s a good idea to keep them in a separate migration.

 Now, let me try to break down all the cyclomatic complexity and build a simple
 model to track the downloads per gem, version, and day.